ozalpozqur/altogic-auth-nuxt2/README.md

 ![Authentication Flow](./github/auth-flow.png)

 If email verification is disabled, then after step 2, Altogic immediately returns a new session to the user, meaning that steps after step #2 in the above flow are not executed.
 You can easily configure email-based authentication settings from the **App Settings > Authentication** in Altogic Designer.
-One critical parameter you need to specify is the Redirect URL, you can also customize this parameter from **App Settings > Authentication**.
-Finally, you can also customize the email message template from the A**pp Settings > Authentication > Messaget Templates**.
+One critical parameter you need to specify is the Redirect URL, you can customize this parameter from **App Settings > Authentication**.
+Finally, you can customize the email message template from the A**pp Settings > Authentication > Messaget Templates**.

+> For frontend apps that use server-side rendering, the session token needs to be stored in an HTTP cookie so that the client browser and the frontend server can exchange session information.
+Otherwise, the session information can be lost, and the Altogic Client library methods that require a session token can fail.

 ## Prerequisites
 To complete this tutorial, make sure you have installed the following tools and utilities on your local development environment.
 - [VsCode](https://code.visualstudio.com/download)
 - [NodeJS](https://nodejs.org/en/download/)
 - [Nuxt.js App](https://nuxtjs.org/docs/get-started/installation)
 - You also need an Altogic Account.
-If you do not have one, you can create an account by [signin up for Altogic](https://designer.altogic.com/).
+If you do not have one, you can create an account by [sign-in up for Altogic](https://designer.altogic.com/).

 ## Creating an Altogic App